-In order to achieve program goals, the surgical technology faculty utilize a variety of assessment methods to ensure that the graduates meet the following outcomes.
+To achieve program goals, the surgical technology faculty utilizes a variety of assessment methods to ensure that the graduates meet the following outcomes.

 - 1. Demonstrate professional and effective communication with members of the surgical team with increasing engagement, increasing intuition, increasing interpretation of verbal and visual clues. - Demonstrate entry level surgical judgment following established procedures relying on previous learned information and experiences responding with increasing speed and anticipation while staying calm and focused. - 3.
 Demonstrate a surgical conscience by applying principles of aseptic technique to establish and maintain a sterile field. - 4.
 Demonstrate complete and accurate surgical case preparation based on knowledge gained from anatomy and physiology, pathophysiology, microbiology, principles in general education courses. - 5.
 Demonstrate continued professional development in being prepared for the profession and providing safe care. - 6.
-Participate in life- long learning and maintaining certification in order to keep pace with changing procedures and technology in surgery. - 7.
-Acquire an understanding of legal, moral, medical values, and ethical concerns related to the surgical patient and surgical team during the perioperative phase of care. - 8.
-Provide safe and professional surgical care that reflects the values and ethics of the program, considers the dignity and biopsychosocial needs of the patient. - Graduating students will perform at the national level on the Certified Surgical Technologist Examination and will become Certified Surgical Technologists (CST).
+Participate in life- long learning and maintaining certification in order to keep pace with changing procedures and technology in surgery.

-10. Maintain an NBSTSA Certification exam pass rate at or above the national mean 1.
-11. Achieve an 90% graduate surgical technology program satisfaction rate.
-Page 11
+- 7. Acquire an understanding of legal, moral, medical values, and ethical concerns related to the surgical patient and surgical team during the perioperative phase of care. - 8.
+Provide safe and professional surgical care that reflects the values and ethics of the program, considers the dignity and biopsychosocial needs of the patient. - 9.
+Graduating students will perform at the national level on the National Board of Surgical Technology and Surgical Assisting (NBSTSA) Certified Surgical Technologist Examination and will become Certified Surgical Technologists (CST). - 10.
+Maintain an NBSTSA Certification exam pass rate at or above the national mean. - 11.
+Achieve a 90% graduate surgical technology program satisfaction rate.